timemod/cbsots/README.md

 coding is saved.

-More information about the Shiny App “CBS Timeseries Coding” will be provided in a future Tutorial and a Manual, which unfortunately still have to be written.
-In this README file the Shiny App will be presentled briefly to give you an idea about the basic functionality.
+More information about the Shiny App “CBS Timeseries Coding” will be provided in the ([*cbsots Tutorial*](pkg/vignettes/cbsots_tutorial.pdf)).
+In this README file the Shiny App will be presented briefly to give you an idea about the basic functionality.
 Here is an example of the Shiny App with already specified timeseries coding for table `70076NED` (consumption in the Netherlands) (some texts are quite small and may be difficult to read, but below I will zoom in on relevant parts of the Shiny App):

 ![The Shiny App](readme_data/CBS%20Timeseries%20Coding.png)